lizolda/wallet-automation-tests/README.md

 ## Installing

 1. Install dependencies: `python3 -m pip install -r requirements.pip`

+_NOTE: On mac you should use  `pip3` and not `python3 -m pip`.
+It depends on your specific machine

 2. Download and install latest [geckodriver](https://github.com/mozilla/geckodriver/releases)

 _NOTE: as selenium is the only dependency it's very easy to dockerize it and run in CI as well_